Larse99/linux-scripts/README.md

 # Linux Scripts
-Some of my Bash scripts for Linux.
+Some of my Bash, GO and Python scripts for Linux.
 They're pretty random, but might be useful to someone.